 The It’s A Small World song is still playing through the duration of the ride but it is mixed with Jingle Bells sung in different languages.
 Happy Holidays/Merry Christmas signs in different languages were also displayed in the various lands.
 Feliz Navidad from Mexico

 Then, there was winter wonderland which included a giant snowman and numerous dolls representing many of the countries singing their hearts out.
-This was the first time we’ve been here since they incorporated Disney characters in the rides.
-It was fun trying to look for the characters throughout the ride.
+It’s always fun trying to look for the Disney characters incorporated throughout the ride.

 The other ride that is transformed during the holidays is the Haunted Mansion where it is taken over by characters from the movie, the Nightmare Before Christmas.
 The mansion is adorned with Halloween and Christmas decor.
 I’ve never been a fan of the Nightmare franchise and we’ve never seen the movies so I didn’t get a lot of the references.